CowleyConnect/CowleyConnect/README.md

 ## Hi there 👋

+Pronouns: she/her
+I'm currently working on creating a tool to host civic data for Cowley county.
+I'm currently learning how to use GitHub.
+I'm looking to collaborate with community partners to make civic data sustainable and accessible to the public.
+How to reach me: cowleyconnect@wpl.org

 <!--
 **CowleyConnect/CowleyConnect** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.